leighton-0/WordPress_Recon_-_Enum/README.md

-This repository installs the following
+WIP - be patient

+This repository is a collection of scripts used for the recon & enumeration of WordPress sites
 * WPWatcher